Tools for working with partner schools

 Below is a general timeframe for working with your partner school:

 Identify which person on your team will be responsible for communicating plans and logistics with your school partner.
 This person should reach out to your school of choice as soon as possible, at the end of the previous school year in May to solidify their partnership.
-Determine which teacher will be your team’s contact at the school and schedule a first meeting just before school starts in August..
+Determine which teacher will be your team’s contact at the school and schedule a first meeting just before school starts August 21st.
 Exchange all contact information—cell phone number, school phone number, email, etc. Determine best times to reach each other and best mode of communication.

-At minimum, a team should parter with at one class at a school.
+At minimum, a team should partner with at one class at a school.
 3rd, 4th, and 5th grade students are at ages best suited for participating in Sandcastle.
 When thinking about number of kids on your team, aim for a 1:3 adult to student ratio on the beach to keep things running smoothly the day of the contest.

 August and September